labthings/picamerax/docs/fov.rst

   single image OPAQUE input, or YUV.
 In later firmwares it also supports RGB or BGR output.

-* The VPU resizer (:class:`~picamera.mmalobj.MMALResizer`) theoretically
+* The VPU resizer (:class:`~picamerax.mmalobj.MMALResizer`) theoretically
   accepts OPAQUE input (though the author hasn't managed to get this working at the time of writing) but will only produce YUV, RGBA, and BGRA output, not RGB or BGR.

-* The ISP resizer (:class:`~picamera.mmalobj.MMALISPResizer`, not currently used by picamera's high level API, but available from the :mod:`~picamera.mmalobj` layer) accepts OPAQUE input, and will produce almost any unencoded output, including YUV, RGB, BGR, RGBA, and BGRA, but not OPAQUE.
+* The ISP resizer (:class:`~picamerax.mmalobj.MMALISPResizer`, not currently used by picamerax's high level API, but available from the :mod:`~picamerax.mmalobj` layer) accepts OPAQUE input, and will produce almost any unencoded output, including YUV, RGB, BGR, RGBA, and BGRA, but not OPAQUE.

-The :mod:`~picamera.mmalobj` layer, introduced in picamera 1.11, is aware of these OPAQUE encoding differences and attempts to configure connections between components using the most efficient formats possible.
+The :mod:`~picamerax.mmalobj` layer, introduced in picamerax 1.11, is aware of these OPAQUE encoding differences and attempts to configure connections between components using the most efficient formats possible.
 However, it is not aware of firmware revisions, so if you're playing with MMAL components via this layer